 Use the add signaling-group command to create a signaling group between Communication Manager and Session Manager for use by the service provider trunk.
 This signaling group is used for inbound and outbound calls between the service provider and the enterprise.
-For the compliance test, signaling group 34 was used and was configured using the parameters highlighted below.
+For the compliance test, signaling group 12 was used for this purpose and was configured using the parameters highlighted below.

 - Set the Group Type field to sip. - Set the Transport Method to the recommended default value of tls (Transport Layer Security).
-The transport method specified here is used between the Communication Manager and Session Manager. - Set the IMS Enabled field to n.
-This specifies the Communication Manager will serve as an Access Element for Session Manager. - Set the Near-end Node Name to clan1.
-This node name maps to the IP address of the CLAN circuit pack as defined in Section 5.3. - Set the Far-end Node Name to bvSM.
-This node name maps to the IP address of Session Manager as defined in Section 5.3. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value for the chosen transport protocol.
+For ease of troubleshooting during testing, part of the compliance test was conducted with the Transport Method set to tcp.
+The transport method specified here is used between Communication Manager and Session Manager. - Set the IMS Enabled field to n.
+This specifies Communication Manager will serve as an Evolution Server for Session Manager. - Set the Peer Detection Enabled field to y.
+The Peer-Server field will initially be set to Others and cannot be changed via administration.
+Later, the Peer-Server field will automatically change to SM once Communication Manager detects its peer as a Session Manager. - Set the Near-end Node Name to procr.
+This node name maps to the IP address of the Avaya S8300D Server running Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to nwkSM.
+This node name maps to the IP address of Session Manager as defined in Section 5.3. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
 (For TLS, the well-known port value is 5061 and for TCP the well-known port value is 5060).
-At the time of Session Manager installation, a SIP connection between Communication Manager and Session Manager would have been established for use by all Communication Manager SIP traffic using the well-known port value for TLS.
+At the time of Session Manager installation, a SIP connection between Communication Manager and Session Manager would have been established for use by all Communication Manager SIP traffic using the well-known port value for TLS or TCP.
 By creating a new signaling group with a separate port value, a separate SIP connection is created between Communication Manager and Session Manager for SIP traffic to the service provider.
-As a result, any signaling group or trunk group settings (Section 5.7) will only affect the service provider
+As a result, any signaling group or trunk group settings (Section 5.7) will only affect the service provider traffic and not other SIP traffic at the enterprise.
+The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5260.

-- traffic and not other SIP traffic at the enterprise.
-The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5066. - Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain to the domain of the enterprise. - Set Direct IP-IP Audio Connections to y.
-This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic directly between the SIP trunk and the enterprise endpoint.
-If this value is set to n, then the Avaya Media Gateway will remain in the media path of all calls between the SIP trunk and the endpoint.
-Depending on the number of media resources available in the Avaya Media Gateway, these resources may be depleted during high call volume preventing additional calls from completing. - Set the DTMF over IP field to rtp-payload.
-This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Set the Alternate Route Timer to 15.
+- Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain to the domain of the enterprise. - Set Direct IP-IP Audio Connections to y.
+This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic directly between the SIP trunk and the enterprise endpoint. - Set the DTMF over IP field to rtp-payload.
+This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Set the Alternate Route Timer to 6.
 This defines the number of seconds that Communication Manager will wait for a response (other than 100 Trying) to an outbound INVITE before selecting another route.
 If an alternate route is not defined, then the call is cancelled after this interval. - Default values may be used for all other fields.